NaClSSS/NVB/documents/manual.md

     - [Highlighter](#highlighter)
     - [MultiHighlighter](#multihighlighter)

 # Builder Module
-When building prototypes for visual analysis interfaces for neural networks, various types of data are used, mainly including network activations (also known as embedding, hidden layers or the output of layers) and parameters, input, training metrics, and so on.
+When building prototypes for visual analysis interfaces for neural networks, various types of data are used, mainly including network activations (also known as embedding, hidden layers, or the output of layers) and parameters, input, training metrics, and so on.
 Inputs, training metrics, and other complex data are usually held by the user.
-The Builder module can be used to retrieve data related to the network.
+The builder module can be used to retrieve data related to the network.

-The builder module includes a Builder class to wrap the model.
-Through the Builder object, the activations and parameters of the model can be obtained.
-Builder accesses the connection data directly through the model, and obtains activation data by adding hooks.
-Builder is also responsible for building and launching the interface.
-All defined views will be stored in the class variables of the Builder.
-Builder will parse these views and generate the corresponding front-end code when launching the interface.
+The builder module includes a `Builder` class to wrap the model.
+The activations and parameters of the model can be obtained through a `Builder` object. `Builder` accesses the connection data directly through the model and obtains activation data by adding Pytorch hooks. `Builder` is also responsible for building and launching the interface.
+All defined views will be stored in the class variables of `Builder`. `Builder` will parse these views and generate the corresponding front-end code when launching the interface.
 - key variables
   -  `model`: The model.
   -  `embeddings`: A `Dict`, where the keys are the names of the network layers and the values are the activations(output) corresponding to that layer in stage 0.